 - Warning

 - Redirection

-- Loss of Privilege
+- Loss of privilege

-- Seat Change
+- Seat change

 - Supervised separation from group

 - Supervised time outside of regular classroom

 - Teacher conference with student

-- Parent Contact
+- Parent contact

 - Conference with parent

 - Referral to school counselor

 - Repeated minor violations may also warrant a referral to a school administrator.

 Major offenses - The following list of behaviors and consequences for major offenses is offered, as a guideline for administrators, for behaviors which rise to the level of the involvement of a school administrator.
-Because students at different developmental levels may need different consequences, the guidelines for administrators have been grouped into recommendations for Elementary Schools and Middle/High Schools.
+Because students at different developmental levels may need different consequences, the guidelines for administrators have been grouped into recommendations for elementary schools and middle/high schools.
 Administrators reserve the right to adjust consequences based on student(s) age, maturity, grade level, history, and circumstances in order to maintain safety.
 In addition, identified students with special needs may have different sanctions or actions based on their Individualized Education Plan (IEP) and/or based on special education or disability law.

 Rule 1.
 Attendance - Students shall follow state and local attendance guidelines and attend school in a regular and timely manner.
-Parents should provide a note (parent or doctor) note within 2 days of an absence.
+Parents should provide a note (parent or doctor) within two days of an absence.

-Truancy (030 UB) - In accordance with General Statute 115C-378 regular student attendance is required.
-Truancy is any intentional unauthorized or illegal absence from compulsory education.
+Truancy - In accordance with General Statute 115C-378 regular student attendance is required.
+Truancy is any intentional unauthorized or illegal absence from compulsory education for 10 or more days.
 It is absences caused by students of their own free will, and does not refer to legitimate "excused" absences, such as ones related to medical conditions or religious observance.

-Elementary Secondary Parents may be criminally charged if the student has 10 Parents may be criminally charged if the student has 10 or more unexcused absences or more unexcused absences A doctors note is required for absences beyond 15 A doctors note is required for absences beyond 15 during a school year during a school year
+Elementary Secondary Parents may be criminally charged if the student has Parents may be criminally charged if the student has 10 or more unexcused absences 10 or more unexcused absences A doctors note is required for absences beyond 15 A doctors note is required for absences beyond 15 days during a school year days during a school year

-Tardy (064 UB) - Excessive tardiness may result in loss of school privileges to include, but not limited to, the following: driving privileges on campus, attendance at athletic and extra-curricular events, club participation, lunch detention, and after school detention.
+Tardy - Excessive tardiness may result in loss of school privileges to include, but not limited to, the following:

+- driving privileges on campus; and - attendance at athletic and extra-curricular events, club participation, lunch detention, and after school detention.

-Elementary Secondary Require parents to come in school and sign in student Excessive tardiness will result in parent/ student upon arrival. interventions agreed upon by principal and school social Excessive tardiness will result in parent interventions worker; disciplinary actions may be assigned by agreed upon by principal and school social worker; administration. disciplinary actions may be assigned by administration.
+Elementary Secondary Require parents to come in school and sign in Excessive tardiness will result in parent/ student student upon arrival. interventions agreed upon by principal and school Excessive tardiness will result in parent social worker; disciplinary actions may be interventions agreed upon by principal and school assigned by administration. social worker; disciplinary actions may be assigned by administration.